Back-to-School Supply Shopping for Teens

 You can bet that a few teachers will require binders.
 Buy what you think you might need, but keep the receipt.
 If you can, I highly recommend using 1 big binder for all your classes.

 I love dividers with pockets because then you don’t need to add a folder to the binder.
 Just my personal preference, though.
 You can also easily make these yourself using colored printer paper and sticky notes.

 Grab 1 folder with pockets to set up your homework folder.
 I prefer the plastic ones because they tend to last longer.

 Hole punched so it can go in a binder.
 Flat pouches, as opposed to boxy ones, are easier to pack in a backpack.

 Generic pencils work just as well as the fancy ones.
 And there are ALWAYS coupons in the newspaper.
 I haven’t paid for plain blue or black pens in years.
-If your teen loves colored pens like I do, I recommend Inkjoy pens.
-They have great color and last forever.
+If you love colored pens

 This is WAY cheaper to buy during BTS.
 (I found this out the hard way.)
 Stock up now.
 I recommend going to Target or WalMart for this item because they have the best prices.